How to Stop Foundation From Settling in Smile Lines?

 Applying foundation on an unwashed face can cause your makeup to crease.
 Start by washing your face with a gentle cleanser to eliminate dirt or makeup residue.

 Choose a lightweight formula that doesn’t leave your skin feeling tight or dry.
 Avoid harsh cleansers, which can strip the skin from its natural oils.

 Exfoliate your skin

 Exfoliation is a great way to keep your complexion looking healthy and glowy.
-It helps to remove dead skin cells which can clog pores, so if you want a clear complexion then this should be one of the first steps of your skincare routine.
+It helps remove dead skin cells, which can clog pores, so if you want a clear complexion, this should be one of the first steps of your skincare routine.

 There are two types of exfoliants: physical exfoliants like face scrubs and chemical exfoliants like serums.

 Physical exfoliants can be harsh on the skin, so I prefer chemical exfoliants formulated with BHA (beta hydroxy acid) or AHA (alpha hydroxy acid).

 If you have acne-prone skin, try a chemical exfoliant formulated with beta hydroxy acid to clean clogged pores.
 This BHA exfoliator has got a lot of rave reviews.
 It’s one of the best exfoliators that I’ve ever used.

 For dry skin, use a non-drying AHA exfoliator like this Glow Daily AHA Toner.
 It helps to eliminate dead skin cells, and it’s also vegan and cruelty-free.